 Buyer Frequently Asked Questions

 It’s easy to know if a car you’re interested in is from a seller in trade.
-Simply look for the CGA icon on the ad listing on Turners website or the in trade tag through Trade Me.
-If a blue CGA icon is visible, the car is sold on behalf of a supplier in trade which means you’ll be covered under the Act if the car is not purchased for commercial use.
+Simply look for the 'The vendor for this vehicle is in trade' text under Important Information on listings or the in trade tag through Trade Me.
+If 'The vendor for this vehicle is in trade' text under Important Information on listings is sold on behalf of a supplier in trade which means you’ll be covered under the Act if the car is not purchased for commercial use.
 If no CGA icon is visible, it is likely the car is from a private seller which means the Act does not apply to your purchase.

 You can also check the in trade status for all our cars by:

 - Referring to the window card that is displayed on the car window of every vehicle

 - Listening to the auctioneer who will announce at the start of each lot whether or not the seller for the lot is in trade before bidding commences

 - Looking out for the 'The vendor for this vehicle is in trade'.

 - By lodging a claim at your nearest Turners branch (you’ll need your Turners account number or invoice number to make a claim)

 We will investigate your claim and contact you within 2 working days to advise an outcome, including:

 - Whether or not liability is accepted on your claim